kmodric/KIKO3-SAP_Fiori_User_Administration/README.md

 <p>If you tested on some other SAP system please let me know so I can update the list.
 Thanks!
 <br/><br/>
 <h2>Short instruction for installation:</h2>
+Time needed for installation and configuration is less than 1 hour, so please give it a try.

-Note: under /bin there is zip file:kiko3_tr.zip containing needed TR (Transport Requests)
+**Note:** under /bin there is zip file:kiko3_tr.zip containing needed TR (Transport Requests)
 <br/>
 1. Import TR S4HK902314 (ZKIKO3 - Fiori app (user administration))
 2. Import TR S4HK902315 (ZKIKO3 - add system alias)